Lezalith/RenPy-Discord-Presence/README.md

 discord.update(state = "It's super easy in Ren'Py 8!")
 ```

 `start` takes an epoch timestamp from which it counts the Time Elapsed.
-However, `start` should only be changed with the specialized `change_time` method described above in **List of Methods**.
+However, `start` should only be changed with the specialized `change_time` method [described above](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal#list-of-methods) in **List of Methods**.

-Snippet below shows it with the `timestamp` not given, causing it to set Time Elapsed to 0:0.
+Snippet below shows it with the `timestamp` not provided, causing it to set Time Elapsed to 0:0.
 ```py
 discord.change_time()
 ```

 `large_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
+If it doesn't find an image with that name, it simply displays nothing, as if it wasn't provided.
 It is the large image shown on the left side.
 ```py
 discord.update(large_image = "lezalith")
 ```

 `small_image` takes a **string** that needs to correspond with an image uploaded onto the Discord Application.
+As is the case with `large_image`, it also displays nothing if it doesn't find an image with that name.
 It is the smaller image, shown at the bottom right of the `large_image`.

-If no `large_image` is set, `small_image` is used in its place and no smaller image at the bottom right is shown.
+If no `large_image` is set or the image was not found, `small_image` is used in its place and no smaller image at the bottom right is shown.
 ```py
 discord.update(large_image = "lezalith", small_image = "lezalith")
 ```